skydostoyev/xorCrypto/README.md

 # xorCrypto
-You can encrypt a text with a password using this library.
+You can encrypt a text in UTF8 format with a password using this library.
 (Max input size:32MB)
 ```
 String encrypted = encrypt("text","key");